liufangbaishikele/Soybean_rhizosphere_microbiome/Circular phylogenetic tree and network analysis.md

 graphlan.py tree_annot.txt cultivar_tree.png --dpi 150 --size 14

 ```
 After several seconds I generated a circular tree.
 I can not wait to transfer to my local computer and look it.
-[Here](https://drive.google.com/drive/my-drive) it is:
+[Here](https://drive.google.com/drive/my-drive) it is.
+It is very wired looking no rings and useful information.
+I think the problem comes from the annotation from biom file.
+It can not be annotated properly, so only a tree is built but no abundance and metadata information.

+## Now I will switch to LEfSe as this is what they used for export2graphlan demo.

 ----